plainsimpledot/HIP/00YZ-au-frequency-plan-choice.md

 ## Rationale and Alternatives

 Australia has two valid frequency plans available under local laws and supported by the LORA Alliance.
 The Alliance make no official distinction between the two and both are freely available for use.

+The availability of gateways and sensors suitable for a particular regional plan must be considered.
+Research indicates that both regional plans have supply chain support from Manufacturers making the selection seem less critical in this regard.
+However, due to the complication with needing to configure AU915 sensors to operate under the AU923-1 configuration there is significant additional work required to accomplish this.
+This is detracting from the IoT experience placing at risk the speed of IoT adoption and slowing expansion of network coverage.

 This HIP simply provides the Australian community the ability to make the choice of plan to be used in the country, weighing up all of the factors and the changing lancdscape with the introduction of ThingsIX.